 The Story of the Land

 I looked at his teary eyes, and, beholding something akin to happiness, I smiled.
 The man I have always known to be my father was back.
 He did not look like that unfamiliar bloke whom I could not really recognize during the last three years.
 He was no longer that absent-minded, silent figure gazing at walls all the time and uninterestingly nodding whenever addressed by anyone at home.
 He was there.
 He was present.
 He was actually listening as I went on bragging about a high grade of mine.
-A phone call and a piece of paper signed by some Turkish-sponsored institution brought me back my father.
+A phone call and a piece of paper signed by some Turkish-sponsored institution brought my father to me.
 It didn’t matter what brought him back.
 He was back; that was all that mattered.
 I looked at his eyes again, this time more carefully lest my first glance should be false.
 I saw that absolute happiness in my father’s eyes.
 A big smile made it to my face.
 Again.

 As we now commemorate the Land Day, we honor the people who stood up for their land back in 1976 when Israel announced thousands of Palestinian dunums to be confiscated.
 During marches held to protest against that declaration, six people were killed.
 The 30th of March brings back a memory of our Land, my father’s Land.
 A couple of weeks ago we got a phone call informing us that my father’s name has been selected for a reconstruction program funded by Turkey.
 The program aims at helping Gazan farmers whose lands were damaged during the Israeli offensive in 2008-2009 to replant their trees.
 It provides farmers with all types of facilitating materials like fences, tree seeds, and irrigation systems.
 My father declined to apply for those organizations that gave financial compensations to farmers.
 How can he take money in return for land?
 Unlike any other aid program, this program gives no money to farmers.
 It instead helps them stand on their own.